Aug 08, 2022

 Before generating content ideas, pick out a niche you’re passionate about and research the topics surrounding it.
 Use the Google keyword planner to explore your options further.

-There are many ways to make money by creating content.
+There are many ways to learn how to make money blogging or creating content.
 For example, you can monetize your videos or blog posts via advertisements, sponsorships, and affiliate marketing.
 Selling your own eBooks, audio tracks, or artworks are also great options.

 Here are some pros and cons of becoming a content creator: